AdguardTeam/VscodeAdblockSyntax/CONTRIBUTING.md

   `syntaxes/out`, `out`).
 - `pnpm build:vsix` - Produces a `.vsix` file in the out directory, which is used to install the extension in VSCode.
 - `pnpm build:vsix-prerelease` - Produces a prerelease `.vsix` file.
-- `pnpm build:txt` - Creates a `build.txt` file in the out directory containing the current version number, primarily for Continuous Integration (CI) purposes.

 ### Package-level build commands